HiLab-git/CDMA/README.md

 # CDMA
 official code for: Semi-supervised Pathological Image Segmentation via Cross Distillation of Multiple Attentions.
-MICCAI 2023, provisional accept [arxiv](https://arxiv.org/abs/2305.18830).
+MICCAI 2023, early accept [arxiv](https://arxiv.org/abs/2305.18830).

 ### Overall Framework
 There are three branches based on different attention mechanisms and two losses in our framework